jvpeluso/Madrid-weather-prediction-project/README.md

 * April shows a drastic fall of almost **_0.3°C_** which, along with the March rise, indicates a warm winter end and a cold spring beginning.
 * 7 out of 12 months maximum temperature rise.
 Oddly enough, the warmest months of the year (July and August) decreases.
 * February and June show an increase of **_0.4°C_** of the maximum temperature over five years, a concerning fact since February (**_0.46°C_** rise) is one of the coldest months of the year.
-* In addition to the above mentioned July and August, April and November also show decreases, the most noticeable being again April, with almost **_0.2°C_** loss.
+* In addition to the above mentioned July and August, April and November minimum temperatures also decrease being most noticeable again April, with almost  **_0.2°C_** loss.
 * If we put together that, May and June rise, July and August decrease and September and October rise again, we will have summer high temperatures for almost 6 months!

 ## 7. Conclusions and final thoughts.